 Learning is like building a house.
 The first step is to lay a foundation.
-Unless there is a strong and solid foundation, cracks will soon appear in the walls, and with no foundation, the walls will collapse.
+Without a solid foundation, cracks will soon appear in the walls, and with no foundation, the walls will collapse.

-Simply put, Edublox is a system of cognitive exercises, aimed at building a strong and solid foundation for learning.
+Simply put, Edublox is a system of cognitive exercises aimed at building a solid foundation for learning.

-Foundational skills should not be confused with processes, strategies or techniques.
-The difference between these can be explained by using the game of basketball as example.
-In order to be a basketball player, a person first has to master the foundational skills, e.g. passing, dribbling, defence, and shooting.
+Foundational skills should be distinct from processes, strategies, or techniques.
+The difference between foundational skills and processes, strategies, or techniques can be explained using the game of basketball.
+To be a basketball player, a person must first master the foundational skills, e.g., passing, dribbling, defence, and shooting.
 Only after that can he be taught strategies or techniques.

-Edublox develops and automates the foundational skills of reading, spelling, writing, mathematics and the skills required in the learning of subject matter.
+Edublox develops and automates the foundational skills of reading, spelling, writing, mathematics, and the necessary skills to learn subject matter.
 A list of the most important foundational skills addressed by Edublox includes:

 - Attention and concentration